 Most often when I tell people I do my laundry with soap nuts they ask “What are soap nuts?”
-And that’s an excellent question, because they aren’t very well known yet, even though they are amazing.
-Soap nuts are not actually nuts, but they are a berry that grows on a tree from the Sapindus trees.
+And that’s an excellent question.
+Soap nuts aren’t very well known yet, even though they are amazing.
+They are not actually nuts, but they are a berry that grows on a tree from the Sapindus trees.
 These trees grow in warm locations, and all the ones I have seen for sale have come from India.
 I believe they are called nuts because they look a lot more like nuts than berries.

 How To Use Soap Nuts

 If you are washing on cold the nuts can be reused 3-4 times, and if you are washing on warm or hot they can be reused once or twice.
 I tell if I need fresh ones by squeezing the bag when I pull out the laundry.
 If it’s foamy and I can see the dark brown saponin on the bag then I know they are still good.
 (Don’t worry, the brown will NOT stain anything, even delicate whites, it rinses right out).
 After you’ve used up the nuts just toss them in the compost bin.

 In case you haven’t noticed, I’m in love with soap nuts, and I prefer them to anything else I’ve done laundry with.
-Have you tried them?
-How did they work for you?
-Let us know in the comments below!
+Here’s where to get them, if you decide to give them a try.